emmanuelrosa/erosanix/README.md

 # erosanix

 This repository includes misc.
 Nix packages, NixOS modules, and Nix functions.
-This repo also functions as a Nix User Repository (NUR), and replaces my old NUR `emmanuelrosa`.

 ## Setup as a Nix Flake